 What’s the fruit like?

-It’s sweet and absolutely delicious, can’t really compare it to anything as it has a very unique taste, but I don’t know anyone who doesn’t like it.
-It may look a little bit like a durian, but don’t worry, it tastes (and smells) nothing like it!
+Jackfruit is sweet and absolutely delicious, can’t really compare it to anything as it has a very unique taste, but I don’t know anyone who doesn’t like it.
+It may look a little bit like durian, but don’t worry, it tastes (and smells) nothing like it!

-You can’t really miss a jackfruit tree, the fruit are pretty massive and spiky!
+You can’t really miss a jackfruit tree, the fruit is pretty massive and spiky!
 You can see smaller ones (about the size of a watermelon) sold at markets, but we were told that those are only for cooking.
 I did buy one once out of curiosity, but it was totally inedible raw.
+Update 2022: Now I understand that this is what you make all the jackfruit meat replacements from, but most of us get it in its canned form.

 What to do with the sticky latex (ooze) of the jackfruit: